BrianLesko/public-204-website/homepage.md

 	</div>
 </section>

-You can check out the image gallery [here](https://mystudentrental.co/gallery/) to see even more photos.
+You can check out the image gallery (coming soon) to see even more photos.

-Want to learn more about how and when the home was rennovated?
-Ask me about it.
-I rennovated the place while returning to Ohio State University to get my Masters degree.

 <a id="2"></a>